simplic/yoktorm/README.md

 To contribute to the project, you either needs to file an issue and create an [https://github.com/simplic-systems/yoktorm/wiki](YPF) or for smaller contributions just create a pull request!

+All pull request must be done to `dev`, because the `dev` branch always contains the current *stable* development version.
+The `master` branch contains the last realsed version.

 # About the contributor and creator

 The project is initially created by [SIMPLIC GmbH](https://simplic.biz) and is heavily used in all SIMPLIC products.